 “The three of them sat in the changing room with a little black book, discussing their faith when they should have been getting psyched up for a relegation scrap.”

 Following a 3–3 draw with Wigan Athletic on 9 March 1985, McDonough, who was 26 years old at the time, states that he “battered” 20-year-old Moyes for not putting sufficient effort into the game.

-He’s been described as terrifying, a footballer’s bully, a self-confessed serial boozer and womaniser.
+We have described him as terrifying, a footballer’s bully, a self-confessed serial boozer and a womaniser.
 In fact, McDonough’s tale is not for the faint of heart.
 David Moyes was indeed a true victim of bullying.

 Some say David Moyes looks like a Gollum.
-This is because of him having a withered face, big blue eyes and and horrible gnarly voice all actually point to it.
+This is because of him having a withered face, big blue eyes, and a horrible gnarly voice all actually point to it.